paoliniluis/node-iol/readme.md

+# Node.Js ultra-light wrapper for InvertirOnLine REST API

+IMPORTANT UPDATE: there's a new repo & npm package with async/await support and the latest IOL v2 API, check it out @ https://github.com/paoliniluis/node-iol-v2

 Disclaimer: I'm not responsible for any damage, of any way, when using this module, if you find any kind of problems, create an issue!
 Also: I'm not giving any investing advise here, all you see here is personal work and does not have any relationship with the company I work for or any company I worked or I will work in the future!.

-# Node.Js ultra-light wrapper for InvertirOnLine REST API
 [Link to Github repo](https://github.com/paoliniluis/node-iol)

 ## How to start using this package

 1) Ask the guys of InvertirOnline to enable you the API (at the time this was published it was still free and we want them to keep it this way to foster the argentinian capital markets!)
 2) Install Node.Js
 3) Clone/Download this repo OR create a new folder with any name and do `npm install node-iol`